Safety through feedback in Constrained RL: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) is known to suffer from the problem of reward design, especially in safety-related settings \cite{cmdp}.
 In such a case, constrained RL settings have emerged as a promising alternative to generate safe policies\cite{ppolag, sim, cup}.
 This framework introduces an additional cost function to split the task related information (rewards) from the safety related information (costs).
 In this paper, we address a scenario where the reward function is well-defined, while the cost function remains unknown \textit{a priori} and requires inference from feedback.
 This arises in cases where the cost function is \textit{expensive} to design or evaluate.
-For instance, consider the development of an autonomous driving system, where the reward function may be defined as the time taken to reach a destination which is easier to define.
+For instance, consider the development of an autonomous driving system, where the reward function may be defined as the time taken to reach a destination which is easy to define.
 However, formulating the cost function presents significant challenges.
-Designing a comprehensive cost function that effectively penalizes all potential unsafe behaviors is non-trivial, and ensuring safety often involves subjective judgments, which can vary based on the individual passenger preferences.
-Even if one succeeds in devising such a function, it must encapsulate data on all environmental factors, including neighboring vehicles and pedestrians.
+Designing a comprehensive cost function that effectively penalizes all potential unsafe behaviors is non-trivial, and ensuring safety often involves subjective judgments, which can vary based on individual preferences.
+Even if one succeeds in devising such a function, it must account for all environmental factors, such as neighboring vehicles and pedestrians.
 The evaluation of such a cost function in high-fidelity simulators can be prohibitively expensive.

-The feedback can be collected from either a human observer, who monitors the agent's training process and periodically provides feedback on presented trajectories, or from a system that computes the cost incurred on selected trajectories.
+Feedback can be collected from either a human observer, who monitors the agent's training process and periodically provides feedback on presented trajectories, or from a system that computes the cost incurred on selected trajectories.
 Throughout this paper, we use the term \textit{evaluator} to refer to the entity providing feedback, whether human or system-generated.